-- I. Slacken the screw securing the Air Pressure Switch bracket to the collector, and remove the screws holding the switch to the bracket. - 2.
-Ease the sensing pipe off the PI spigot on the switch and disconnect the two wires. - 3.
-Reassemble in reverse order.
+I. Slacken the screw securing the Air Pressure Switch bracket to the collector, and remove the screws holding the switch to the bracket.

+2. Ease the sensing pipe off the P1 spigot on the switch and disconnect the two wires.